apache/spark/docs/running-on-kubernetes.md

 ### Namespaces

 Kubernetes has the concept of [namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).
-Namespaces are a way to divide cluster resources between multiple users (via resource quota).
+Namespaces are ways to divide cluster resources between multiple users (via resource quota).
 Spark on Kubernetes can use namespaces to launch spark applications.
 This is through the `--conf spark.kubernetes.namespace` argument to spark-submit.

 Kubernetes allows using [ResourceQuota](https://kubernetes.io/docs/concepts/policy/resource-quotas/) to set limits on